 What is the symbolism and meaning of Garnet birthstone jewelry?

 Historically, a pomegranate was often given as a gift of passion and associated with eternal love.
-Being named for the pomegranate's deep-red seeds, Garnet jewelry has been given as a gift symbolizing love over the ages.
+Being named for the pomegranate's deep-red seeds, Garnet earrings and Garnet necklaces have been given as gifts symbolizing love over the ages.

 When did Garnet become January's birthstone?